spf13/spf13-vim/README.md

 In some cases you may not want to have a key-chord that is defined by prelude, in which case you can disable the binding in your `personal.el` file by setting its command to `nil`.
-For example, to disable the `kk` key-chord add the following line:
+For example, to disable the `jj` key-chord add the following line:

 ```lisp